MiguelEspinozaMedina/react-es-docs/docs/docs/09-tooling-integration.es-ES.md

 ### Helpful Open-Source Projects

 The open-source community has built tools that integrate JSX with several editors and build systems.
 See [JSX integrations](https://github.com/facebook/react/wiki/Complementary-Tools#jsx-integrations) for the full list.

+## Flow

+Flow is a JavaScript type checker released by Facebook, and it supports JSX.
+For more info, checkout the [Flow homepage](http://flowtype.org/).

+## TypeScript

+TypeScript is a type-checker and transpiler that supports type-checking React and JSX.
+For more info, check out their guide on [getting started with React and Webpack](https://www.typescriptlang.org/docs/handbook/react-&-webpack.html), or learn more about [TypeScript's JSX support](https://www.typescriptlang.org/docs/handbook/jsx.html).

+To learn more about TypeScript in general, visit the [TypeScript homepage](https://www.typescriptlang.org/).